MIDWEST ANTIQUE AIRPLANE ASSOCIATION GRASSROOTS FLY-IN

 MISCELLANEOUS ITEMS & FAQs

-- There are showers and bathrooms available in the main chapter building.
-Enter at the back of the building.
+- There are showers and bathrooms available in the main chapter building both in back and in the main room.
+The main showers are now air conditioned!
 First come, first served.
 Please help to keep them clean.
 Porta-potties are scattered around the airport.

 - Cheeseland Chapter EAA 431 can now accept credit cards for all chapter purchases, including meal tickets, shirts and donations.
-This does not apply to the lunch window or to fees paid to the Brodhead Pietenpol Association or the Hatz group.
+This does not apply to the lunch window or to fees paid to MAAC.

 - There is free WiFi on the field.
 Look for “Brodhead Airport” and “EAA Chapter 431” networks.
 Please moderate your usage as much as possible during busy times.